lemlac/mulem/docs/reference.md

 not $x -- This is okay, 2 words: `not` + `$`.
 ```

-The **context** of any expression is a set of variables that will be implicitly passed to function when they're called.
-Context variables are declared with dollar sign character at the start of their name such as `$x`.
-These are passed to functions that have them in their function signature, known as *contextual parameters.* *(See [Contextual Parameters](#contextual-parameters).)*
+The **context** of any expression is a set of variables that will be implicitly passed to function with **contextual parameters.** Context variables are declared with dollar sign character at the start of their name such as `$x`.
+These are passed to functions that have them in their function signature. *(See [Contextual Parameters](#contextual-parameters).)*

 ```
 printX() \ ($x: int) =   -- Function that requires `$x` to be defined.